 - Each class teacher is requested to maintain a log of concerns.
-Significant concerns should always be referred to the DSP or Headteacher and if in doubt, the concern should be treated as significant. - This is done through a paperless, electronic system 'My Concern' and all teaching staff and teaching assistants can access and log concerns electronically. - Lunchtime supervisors are required to log all concerns in their daily blue log book and to bring any significant safeguarding concern - including child protection - to the attention of the DSL or a member of SMT in his absence on the same day of the incident/ disclosure. - The logs are viewed by the 4 members of the Safeguarding Leadership Assessment Team - currently the 4 members of SMT referred to on page 1 of this policy. - Action must be taken and communicated to the person raising the concern when a child protection issue is raised and always preferably on the same day of the concern being raised.
+Significant concerns should always be referred to the DSL or Headteacher and if in doubt, the concern should be treated as significant. - This is done through a paperless, electronic system 'My Concern' and all teaching staff and teaching assistants can access and log concerns electronically. - Lunchtime supervisors are required to log all concerns in their daily log book and to bring any significant safeguarding concern - including child protection - to the attention of the DSL or a member of the SLAT in his absence on the same day of the incident/ disclosure. - The logs are viewed by the 5 members of the Safeguarding Leadership Assessment Team. - Action must be taken and communicated to the person raising the concern when a child protection issue is raised and always preferably on the same day of the concern being raised.